duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 [ELABORATE?]

-Learn more about DDPG [here](https://spinningup.openai.com/en/latest/algorithms/ddpg.html).
+You can learn more about DDPG [here](https://spinningup.openai.com/en/latest/algorithms/ddpg.html).